Wedding Beauty Timeline: Your Bridal Prep Guide for the Big Day

 Pack a Beauty Survival Kit

 From a botched winged line to a smudged lipstick, you’ll want to be prepared for any beauty mishap on the big day.
-Put together a bag with Q-tips, oil blotters and makeup remover, so you have it handy at the reception.
+Put together a bag with cotton swabs, oil blotters and makeup remover, so you have it handy at the reception.

 The Wedding Day